Why do great ideas fail to become great products?

 Innovation Mode idea template for structuring business ideas including digital collaboration platform concepts and value propositions

-Figure 4: An example of a digital collaboration platform idea for unemployed individuals, structured using The Innovation Mode idea template to clearly define value proposition, functionality, and target users.
+Figure 4: An example of a digital collaboration platform idea for unemployed individuals, structured using The Innovation Mode idea template.

 When different people in the same organization mean different things by 'MVP,' 'prototype,' 'experiment,' or 'innovation,' they are not having the same conversations even when they think they are.
 The Innovation Dictionary resolves this by providing a common reference that aligns vocabulary before misalignment becomes conflict.

-• The dictionary covers five vocabulary domains: core innovation concepts (MVP, PMF, innovation types), methodologies (Agile, Lean Startup, Design Thinking, Continuous Discovery), organizational models (centralized vs. decentralized innovation), experimentation practices (hackathons, rapid prototyping, business experiments), and business analysis terms (TAM, SAM, unit economics, business model canvas).
+• The dictionary covers five vocabulary domains: core innovation concepts (MVP, PMF, innovation types), methodologies (Agile, Lean Startup, Design Thinking), organizational models (centralized vs. decentralized innovation), experimentation practices (hackathons, rapid prototyping, business experiments), and the Innovation Mode framework (Opportunity Discovery, Opportunity Validation, Opportunity Realization, Nine-Dimension Idea Assessment Model, Innovation Graph).

 • For organizations starting an innovation program, the dictionary is the first artifact to distribute.
 Teams that align on vocabulary before process are measurably faster at executing the process.

-• The most frequently misused terms in innovation programs: 'prototype' (often confused with MVP and with fully functional software), 'experiment' (often used to mean any uncertain project rather than a structured hypothesis test), and 'innovation' itself (often conflated with novelty or technology adoption).
+• The most frequently misused terms: 'prototype' (often confused with MVP and with fully functional software), 'experiment' (often used to mean any uncertain project rather than a structured hypothesis test), and 'innovation' itself (often conflated with novelty or technology adoption).

-• Explore the complete interactive Innovation Dictionary on Ainna-covering 50+ terms with PM-focused definitions, examples, and context for the AI era.
+• Explore the complete interactive Innovation Dictionary on Ainna - covering 50+ terms with PM-focused definitions, examples, and the Innovation Mode Framework terminology.

 • In AI-assisted workflows, precise terminology matters even more: ambiguous prompts produce ambiguous outputs.
 Teams with shared vocabulary generate better AI-assisted documentation because their inputs are more precise.